-W11 We will work together across our Partnership to address the priorities identified in the Core20PLUS5 frameworks.
-(W11 - 09/23 and ongoing) W12 We will work together to define our local Core20PLUS5 targets and measures and review progress annually.
-(W12 - 09/23 and ongoing) W13 We will work with our local Alliances to regularly review and update those local characteristics which form our priority PLUS groups.
-(W13 - 09/23 and annually) 1 6 I will see progress in tackling long standing health inequalities for all ages.
-(I6 - 03/24 and ongoing) 17 I will see improvement in outcomes in the specific clinical areas.
-(17 - 03/24 and ongoing)
+- We will work together across our Partnership to address the priorities identified in the Core20PLUS5 frameworks.
+(W11 - 09/23 and ongoing) - We will work together to define our local Core20PLUS5 targets and measures and review progress annually.
+(W12 - 09/23 and ongoing) - We will work with our local Alliances to regularly review and update those local characteristics which form our priority PLUS groups.
+(W13 - 09/23 and annually)

+- I will see progress in tackling long standing health inequalities for all ages.
+(16 -03/24 and ongoing) - I will see improvement in outcomes in the specific clinical areas.
+(I7 - 03/24 and ongoing)

-4.3.
-Adult Care
+4.3 Adult Care

-To the 'east' of our Strategy, is our recognition that our Partnership must act together on the challenges which our partners and communities face, in offering and receiving support for broader adult health and social care needs.
+To the 'east' of our Strategy, is our recognition that our Partnership must act together on the challenges it faces, in offering and receiving support for broader adult health and social care needs.
 We will work to support Partners meeting the needs of adults in health and social care and support the development and delivery of their own strategic priorities and operational plans.
 In particular, we will focus on the following areas: